luismsrodrigues/eupago-client/readme.md

 ## Reference

-Everything in this SDK maps directly to the EuPago PayByLink [API Reference](https://eupago.readme.io/reference/api-eupago).
+Everything in this SDK maps directly to the EuPago API [API Reference](https://eupago.readme.io/reference/api-eupago).
 See their docs for full details on request parameters and response fields.